punethahimanshu/Basics-of-opencv-and-scikit-image/README.md

 # Basics-of-opencv-and-scikit-image
-Basic operations  such as resizing, splitting, merging and edge detection using OpenCV and  scikit-image
+Basic operations  such as resizing, splitting, merging, edge detection,and denoising using OpenCV and scikit-image